 If different members of your family can't agree on the ideal temperature, Nest offers a handy feature that keeps things simple.

-Users can lock the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This doesn’t lock in a specific temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.
+Nest has a locking feature that allows a user to stop any temperature adjustments outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply prevents people from changing the settings.

 To lock a Nest:

-A Nest Thermostat is controlled by the Google Home app, accessible through your phone as well as a computer.
+Nest thermostats can be controlled by your Google Home app, which is accessible on your phone as well as a computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

 Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, you need to follow a few steps:

 The preset temperatures on your Nest can also be changed from the app.
-From the home screen, select Thermostat before selecting Settings.
-At this screen, select Temperature Preferences and then Temperature Presets.
-This will display your preset Comfort, Eco and Sleep temperatures.
-Select one of these options to change the temperature for that preset.
+From the home screen, find your Thermostat and then select Settings.
+At this screen, press Temperature Preferences and then Temperature Presets.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
+By selecting one of those three options, you can change the temperature for that preset.

 9. Setting a Nest Thermostat Schedule

-• Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
-When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
-When choosing this option, it presents a preset schedule before letting you customize it.
-After you've made all your choices, that’s the schedule it will use.
+• Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
+As you complete your Nest's setup process, the Google Home app gives you the option to change the temperature with a schedule.
+If you select this feature, it will show a preset schedule and allows you to make changes.
+Once setup is complete, that’s the schedule it uses.

-For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-You can then pick the day of the week that you want to add a temperature.
-After the day is selected, tap Add and select the preset you want.
+If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
+Find the time of week you want to add a temperature to.
+Once you pick the day, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 The changes won't save unless you select Done.

 10. Setting a Temperature Range on a Nest Thermostat